Hamas: History

+In 2024, the International Criminal Court issued arrest warrants for three Hamas leaders, Yahya Sinwar, Ismail Haniyeh and Mohammed Deif, for their roles in the Oct.
+7 killings in Israel.
+However, the court dropped the legal proceedings against all three men after Israel killed them, as detailed below.
+The court has also issued warrants for several Israeli leaders, for alleged war crimes and crimes against humanity for the activities in prosecuting the Israel-Hamas war.

 On 31 July 2024, Ismail Haniyeh was assassinated in Tehran, after attending the inauguration ceremony of Iranian president Masoud Pezeshkian.
 In August 2024, Yahya Sinwar, the leader of Hamas in Gaza, was elected chairman of the group, replacing Haniyeh.
 Per Hamas officials, he was elected due to his considerable popularity in the Arab and Islamic worlds following the 7 October attacks and his strong connections with Iran and the "Axis of Resistance," an informal Iranian-led political and military coalition.
-On 16 October 2024, IDF troops killed Sinwar during a routine patrol and a chance encounter in southern Rafah.
+On 16 October 2024, IDF troops in southern Rafah on a routine patrol killed Sinwar in a chance encounter.
 In January 2025, the Wall Street Journal, citing Israeli sources, reported that Sinwar's younger brother, Mohammed Sinwar (aka Shadow), was leading Hamas.
 Its sources said that Israel were "working hard to find him" and that he (aka Shadow) along with Izz al-Din Haddad, of al-Qassam Brigades, were the two most senior commanders in the Gaza Strip.
 On 19 January 2025, a ceasefire between Hamas and Israel went into effect.

 In January 2025, Hamas confirmed that its senior military chief, Mohammed Deif, was killed by Israel's military in July 2024.
 On 18 March 2025, Israel broke the ceasefire and shelling of the territory continued.
-In March 2025, Ismail Barhoum, a member of Hamas’s political bureau was killed in an Israeli attack on Nasser Hospital in Khan Younis.
+In March 2025, Ismail Barhoum, a member of Hamas's political bureau was killed in an Israeli attack on Nasser Hospital in Khan Younis.
 In April 2025, according to the IDF, Yahya Fathi Abd al-Qader Abu Shaar, the head of Hamas' weapons smuggling network, was killed by the Israeli army.
 In May 2025, there were unconfirmed reports that Mohammed Sinwar, Hamas leader in Gaza and the brother of Yahya Sinwar, and Muhammad Shabana, commander of the Rafah Brigade, were killed by Israeli airstrike in the southern Gaza Strip.
 In June 2025, the Israeli military confirmed that it had identified the body of Mohammed Sinwar through DNA checks.
 In August 2025, Abu Obaida, the spokesman for Hamas's armed wing, was killed in an Israeli aerial attack.
+A third ceasefire came into effect on 10 October after Israel and Hamas agreed to phase one of a US-backed peace plan.
+On 6 July 2026, Hamas announced the resignation of its civil administration under the Gaza peace plan.